-The State Resolution requires that if on June 26, 2017, the amount credited to the Principal Subaccount of the Series 2016-17 Notes Repayment Account is less than the principal amount of the Series 2016A Notes, the Series 2016B Notes and any additional Parity Lien Notes, the State Treasurer is to deposit the amount of the deficiency to the Principal Subaccount from any funds on hand or in the custody or possession of the State Treasurer and eligible for investment in the District Notes.
+The State Resolution requires that if on June 25, 2017, the amount credited to the Principal Subaccount of the Series 2016-17 Notes Repayment Account is less than the principal amount of the Series 2016A Notes and any Parity Lien Notes, the State Treasurer is to deposit the amount of the deficiency to the Principal Subaccount from any funds on hand or in the custody or possession of the State Treasurer and eligible for investment in the District Notes.
 The State Treasurer is to first utilize all other funds that are eligible for investment in the District Notes prior to the application of Current General Fund Revenues or Borrowable Resources that are eligible for investment in the District Notes.
-The ability of the State Treasurer to use Current General Fund Revenues that are eligible for investment in the District Notes.
-The ability of the State Treasurer to use Current General Fund Revenues that are eligible for investment in the District Notes.
 The ability of the State Treasurer to use Current General Fund Revenues that are eligible for investment in the District Notes to fund a deficiency in the Principal Subaccount of the Series 2016-17 Notes Repayment Account is subordinate to the use of such funds for payment of any general fund tax and revenue anticipation notes of the State issued during Fiscal Year 2016-17, including, without limitation, the State Series 2016A General Fund Notes.
-See "THE SERIES 2016B NOTES - Security and Sources of Payment - The Series 2016-17 Notes Repayment Account" and "SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF A DEFAULT IN THE REPAYMENT OF PROGRAM LOANS."
+See "THE SERIES 2016A NOTES - Security and Sources of Payment - The Series 2016-17 Notes Repayment Account" and "SELECTED STATE FUNDS ELIGIBLE FOR INVESTMENT IN DISTRICT NOTES IN THE EVENT OF A DEFAULT IN THE REPAYMENT OF PROGRAM LOANS."

 This Appendix contains a discussion of the General Fund, including the estimated cash flows for the General Fund for Fiscal Year 2016-17.
-See also "APPENDIX B - OSPB DECEMBER 2016 REVENUE FORECAST."
+See also "APPENDIX B - OSPB JUNE 2016 REVENUE FORECAST."